In 1983, Mike McNeill ran into an “unreasonable customer.”

 These are tough questions, each with potentially fatal consequences.
 But believe it or not, you are hijacked all the time.

 Each of these scenarios is a potential hijacking.
-And it’s the way you choose to communicate with your hijacker that will determine the successful outcome of your negotiations, whether it be with a customer, co-worker, friend, foe, or fanatic.
+And the way you communicate with your “hijacker” will determine the outcome, whether it be with a customer, co-worker, friend, foe, or fanatic.

 So how do you deal with the proverbial tough guy who threatens your tranquillity?
 By applying some McNeill magic to the mix.